Sandra Peabody: 1960s: Feature films and stage work

 In 1964, Peabody got cast in the one-act play, Riders to the Sea, which opened at Florida State University in July.
 Burgeoning as a teen actress, Peabody got cast in a leading role as a drug-addicted teenager in Bob O'Donnell's religious educational film Misfit (1965), which was her feature film debut.
 The film was produced by a New York-based production company, and although Peabody was not the original choice for the role, she got cast after the leading actress became sick before filming began.

 During her senior year, Peabody was cast in another professional play called Enter Laughing (1966), as Wanda, the girlfriend of the main character.
 The play opened in January 1966 at the Hollywood Little Theater in Florida to favorable reviews, with her acting in the cemetery scene highlighted.
 Peabody subsequently portrayed Beauty in a play adaptation of Beauty and the Beast and Katie Brown in the play Calamity Jane (both in 1966).
-Peabody's next film role was in Luke Moberly's mystery film The Horse Killer (1966), in which she portrayed the best friend to the main character.
-In a retrospective interview, Peabody described the film as having an unusual story and her scenes involving a lot of horseback riding.
+Peabody's next film role was in Luke Moberly's mystery film The Horse Killer (1966).
+In a retrospective interview, Peabody said she played the girlfriend.
+She described the film as having an unusual story and her scenes involving a lot of horseback riding.